🎉Grand Opening: June 2026

 Will my broken tooth need to be removed?

 Not all broken teeth require extraction.
-Many fractured teeth can be successfully restored using treatments such as composite bonding, dental crowns, or root canal therapy, depending on the location and severity of the fracture.
-Extraction is generally considered when the tooth is too severely damaged to be restored or when a vertical root fracture is present.
-Your dentist will discuss the available options during your assessment.
+Many fractured teeth can be successfully restored using bonding, crowns, or root canal treatment depending on the nature and extent of the damage.
+Extraction is typically considered only when the tooth is severely fractured — for example, a vertical root fracture or a tooth that has split below the

 Call Us